 Last year, I attended a recruiting fair at a local college and received numerous dropped off resumes from students as young as freshmen to as old as grad students.
 Since I manned a desk at the event, I was able to chat briefly with many of them, and I could tell the difference between those would fit in at my agency and those who might not.
 There are “tells,” subtle indications of a person’s true nature, that are revealed in a matter of seconds.
 Let me some of the “tells” that encourage me to pursue a candidate.

 The elevator pitch.
 The candidates have to recognize that they only have a minute to inform and impress their potential employer.
 They should rehearse, rehearse, rehearse how they are going to sell themselves in less than a minute.
 Practice the handshake, the eye contact, and the smile in a mirror so that you see what your employer sees.

 Confidence.
 They say that confidence comes with experience.
 I disagree.
-I have met with young college student who have terrific presence and confidence.
-I actually had one critique a client’s packaging colors in a manner that actually impressed me so much that I hired her on the spot.
+I have met with young college students who have terrific presence and confidence.
+I had one critique a client’s packaging colors in a manner that actually impressed me so much that I hired her on the spot.

 Looking the part.
 If you are meeting with a prospective employer of a successful PR agency, dress like you are already working there.
 Yes, I know that some firms allow for jeans and t-shirts, but please don’t come to my office wearing that dress code even though others are.
 You are applying for a professional position, look the part.

 Perseverance.
 So you are lucky enough to land the interview, make sure to follow up with the employer with a brief and personal thank you email (no phone, please) restating why you believe working for her agency might be a benefit to both of you.
 Then, wait it out.
 Sometimes it may take longer than you think for the company to make its final hiring decision.

 Here’s a great “geek joke:” Where do you hide a dead body?
 Answer: On the third page of Google results.